pymedphys/pymedphys/docs/getting-started/roadmap.rst

 Roadmap
 =======

-Here will be recorded the roadmap for future development of PyMedPhys.
+Here will be recorded the roadmap for the future development of PyMedPhys.

 Graphical User Interface (GUI)